How To Determine If You Should Buy A House

 You Have A Lot Of Debt

 You don’t need to be debt-free to buy a home, but too much debt can make it more difficult to get a loan.
 More debt can also make your loan more expensive because you’ll be less likely to get the best interest rates.
 Create a plan to work down your debt before you take on a monthly mortgage payment and all the expenses of homeownership.

 Your Income Isn’t Stable

 You need a stable and reliable income to buy a home.
-Career stability means you can anticipate how much money you’ll have coming in every month.
-With a steady income you’ll be able to get a more accurate idea of how much home you can really afford.
+Career stability (being at the same job for a minimum of 2 years with no immediate plans to leave it) means you can anticipate how much money you’ll have coming in every month.
+With a steady income, you’ll be able to get a more accurate idea of how much home you can afford.
 If you just started your job or you’re thinking about making a career switch soon, you might not be ready to buy a home.
 Wait until you're comfortable and stable in your career before you make a commitment to a mortgage loan.

 Home Buying FAQs

-The home buying process is different for everyone.
-The longest part of the process is shopping for a home, touring properties and deciding on the right property for you.
+The amount of time it takes to buy a house is different for everyone.
+Typically, the longest part of the process is shopping for a home, touring properties and deciding on the right one for you.
 Working with a real estate agent and knowing what you want and need in a property can help you find your perfect home a little faster.